College of Graduate Studies

 Reserving Non-Degree Courses for the Graduate Transcript

 Students desiring to move courses from their non-degree transcript to a graduate transcript may do so by filing the Credit Reservation Form with the College of Graduate Studies.
-Courses from the non-degree record may be moved to a graduate transcript if they meet the following criteria: 1) the student has a cumulative GPA of 3.00 or greater; 2) the course is at the 400-level or higher; and 3) the grade in the course is 'A', 'B', or 'Pass'.
+Courses from the non-degree record may be moved to a graduate transcript if they meet the following criteria: 1) the student has a cumulative GPA of 3.00 or greater; 2) the course is at the 400-level or higher; and 3) the grade in the course is A, B, or Pass.
 No more than 12 credits of non-degree work can be moved to the graduate transcript under this policy.
 The combined total of transfer credits, correspondence credits, non-degree credits, credits moved from an undergraduate transcript that were not used toward an undergraduate degree, and approved credits more than eight years old at the time the degree is awarded shall not exceed 12 credits for master's programs designated as requiring 36 or fewer credits, and they shall not exceed one-third of the total credits in designated programs requiring more than 36 credits.

 Students are responsible to initiate the course reservation process as soon as they enter a graduate program.
 Courses will not be reserved until final grades for the term have been posted.
 All courses placed on the graduate transcript, regardless of course level, will be assessed graduate fees.